Open-Catalyst-Project/om-data/metal-organics/README.md

 ## Extract complexes from COD

 Run the `cod_extract.py` script at scale with the `slurm_cod.sh` SLURM sbatch script.
 Select reasonable examples with `cod_select.py`.
-The results of these are checked for common issues (incorrectly labeled disordered groups for example) with `cod_flag.py`
+The results of these are checked for common issues (incorrectly labeled disordered groups for example) with `cod_flag.py > flagged`.
+If any molecule from a given crystal was flagged, it likely caused an issue with the other molecules in the same crystal structure.
+As such, we will delete all structures that come from a flagged COD structure.
+We located these files with `get_all_flagged_cod_codes.py`.